jac1155mtl/SAS/Learning/2-Base Programming Specialist/Notes.md

 ## 2.1 THE BASICS OF THE SAS LANGUAGE
 ### 2.1.1 SAS STATEMENTS

 > Defn.
-A *SAS statement* is a type of SAS language elemetn that is used to perform a particular operation in a SAS program or to provide information to a SAS program.
+A *SAS statement* is a type of SAS language element that is used to perform a particular operation in a SAS program or to provide information to a SAS program.

-There are two important rules for wirting SAS programs:
+There are two important rules for writing SAS programs:
 - a SAS statement ends with a semicolon; and
 - a SAS statement usually start with a SAS keyword.